Kim Kardashian’s Paris Robbery Still Makes The ‘KUWTK’ Star Cry

 Kim Kardashian’s Paris robbery happened almost six months ago, but the Keeping Up With The Kardashians star still hasn’t overcome the horrific experience.
 People reports that Kim “is still vulnerable and cries” about the robbery, not because of the massive amount of jewelry that was taken but because she is still haunted by the memory of being tied up and fearing for her life.

-On October 3, Kim Kardashian was by herself in her suite at the No Name Hotel in Paris.
-Her security guard was out with her sisters Kendall Jenner and Kourtney Kardashian, who weren’t ready to turn in yet so Kim had no one watching out for her.
+On October 3, 2016, Kim Kardashian was by herself in her suite at the No Name Hotel in Paris.
+Her security guard was out with her sisters Kendall Jenner and Kourtney Kardashian, who weren’t ready to turn in yet, so Kim had no one watching out for her.
 She was reportedly comfortable at the swanky Paris hotel since Kanye West had unofficially lived there on and off for years.
-She never imagined that her sense of security was completely false and that jewelry thieves had been watching not only where she was but what she had with her via social media and they struck when her guard was down.
+She never imagined that her sense of security was completely false, and jewel thieves had been watching not only where she was, but what she posted on her social media, and they struck when her guard was down.

 Should I be original and say long hair don't care?